publisha/publisha.github.io/_posts/2019/2019-09-05-sharingwebpagestosocial.md

 ```
 {% endraw %}

+## Validation

+You should check that you have the correct meta tags working on your page by using the validation tools for the different platforms.

+For Twitter go here: [https://cards-dev.twitter.com/validator](https://cards-dev.twitter.com/validator)

+For Facebook go here: [https://developers.facebook.com/tools/debug/](https://developers.facebook.com/tools/debug)

+You will need to be signed in to the respective accounts to work with these tools.

 [^1]: Liquid is the coding language used by GitHub pages and Jekyll.
 The language is developed by `Shopify` and can be explored here: https://shopify.github.io/liquid/basics/introduction/